kmules1/kmules1.github.io/ecumene/world/index.md

 #### Years since The Landing

 The calendar era of the Civic Calendar marks years since the Elves first landed on the Ecumene and brought civilization to Mankind.
-According to surviving Elven records, this took place on **Tykktið 4108 Köktyl Pý 4**, approximately halfway between the Southern Spring Equinox and the Southern Summer Solstice.
+According to surviving records, this took place on **Tykktið 4108 Köktyl Pý 4**, approximately halfway between the Southern Spring Equinox and the Southern Summer Solstice.
 This functions as Year Zero for the Civic Calendar's predominant calendar era, *Ab Egressu* (AE).

 #### Indiction